chg-training/chg-training-resources/docs/genome_wide_association_studies/quantitative_trait_gwas/effect_sizes.md

 ---
-sidebar_position: 10
+sidebar_position: 11
 ---

-# Part 6: Interpreting the effect sizes of the secretor status SNP
+# Assessing effect sizes

 Looking at the genomic region around our main peak, one of the genes in this region is fucosyltransferase 2 (FUT2).
 Using the genetic variation data present in Ensembl, we can see that there is a known SNP (rs601338) that is associated